illinois-cs415/illinois-cs415.github.io/index.md

 Assigned work will include 6 homework assignments, 2 "take home" exams, 2 programming assignments, and a final project.

-#### Bi-Weekly Homeworks ####
+#### Bi-Weekly Homework ####
 There will be 6 short homework assignements on PrairieLearn.
-These homeworks will be based on the lecture material.
+This homework will be based on the lecture material.
 + You should budget an hour to complete a homework assignment.
 + Each homework can be retaken as many times as you wish for full credit.
-+ The homworks are open web.
++ The homwork is open web.
 + Each homework will be available for 2 weeks at full credit.
 + After that week, the homework can be submitted for half credit.